Futrell/website/content/authors/adina/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Friends of the Lab
+- Affiliates of the Lab
 ---